A Formal Definition of Scale-dependent Complexity and the Multi-scale Law of Requisite Variety: Conclusion

 The motivation behind our analysis has been to construct a definition of a complexity profile for multi-component systems that obeys both the sum rule and a multi-scale version of the law of requisite variety.
 In order to do so, we first had to generalize the law of requisite variety to multi-component systems.
 We then created a formal definition for a complexity profile and defined two properties---the multi-scale law of requisite variety and the sum rule---that complexity profiles should satisfy.
 Finally, we constructed a class of examples of complexity profiles and proved that they satisfy these properties.
 We demonstrate their application to a few simple systems and show how they behave when independent and dependent subsystems are combined.

 This formalism is purely descriptive, in that questions of causal influence and mechanism (i.e. what determines the states of each component) are not considered; rather only the possible states of the system and its environment and correlations among these states are considered.
-(This approach is analogous to how statistical mechanics does not consider the Newtonian dynamics of individual gas molecules but rather only the probabilities of finding the gas in any given state.)
+(Cf. statistical physics not considering the Newtonian dynamics of individual gas molecules but rather only the probabilities of finding the gas in any given state.)
 By abstracting out notions of causality and mechanism, this approach allows for an understanding of the space of all possible system behaviors and for an identification of systems that are doomed to failure regardless of mechanism.
 The way in which system and environmental components are mechanistically linked and the evolution and adaptability of complex systems over time are directions for future work.

-More elegant profiles than those presented \cref{sec:class} may exist.
-One could also imagine complexity profiles that take advantage of some known structure of the systems under consideration; for instance, for systems that can be embedded into $\mathbb{R}^d$ where $d$ is far lower than the number of system components, Fourier methods could be explored.
-More broadly, the sum rule could be relaxed, allowing for other definitions of multi-scale complexity.
-Completely eliminating any tradeoff of complexity among scales would likely lead to under-constrained profiles---certainly, smaller-scale complexity must be reduced in order to create larger-scale structure.
-But one could imagine other forms that this tradeoff may take other than $\sum_n C_X(n)=\sum_{x\in X}H(x)$.
-Even more broadly, other definitions of what it means for a system to match its environment could be considered.
-But just as the sum rule could be modified but the tradeoff of complexity among scales should nonetheless be manifest, some sort of multi-scale law of requisite variety would need to be present if the complexity profiles of multiple systems are to be meaningfully compared.
+Complexity profiles other than those presented \cref{sec:class} may exist, including profiles that take advantage of some known structure of the systems under consideration; for instance, for systems that can be embedded into $\mathbb{R}^d$ where $d$ is far lower than the number of system components, Fourier methods could be explored.
+More broadly, the sum rule could be relaxed: while completely eliminating any tradeoff of complexity among scales would likely lead to under-constrained profiles---certainly, smaller-scale complexity must be reduced in order to create larger-scale structure---formalizations other than $\sum_n C_X(n)=\sum_{x\in X}H(x)$ could be considered.
+One could also imagine other definitions of what it means for a system to match its environment.
+But just as the sum rule could be modified but the tradeoff of complexity among scales should nonetheless be manifest, some sort of multi-scale law of requisite variety is necessary if the complexity profiles of multiple systems are to be meaningfully compared.